-We have completed a second year of field work as part of a three-year study to determine the potential impacts of ski area development on habitat for Bicknell's thrush and other montane forest birds.
-This year, we sampled a total of 29 points on Whiteface Mtn., though the configuration of Bicknell's thrush habitat on the study site, combined with the requirements of point count sampling, constrained us to small sample sizes for some treatment types.
+We have completed a third year of field work as part of a multiple-year study to determine the potential impacts of ski area development on habitat for Bicknell's thrush and other montane forest birds.
+This year, we again sampled a total of 29 points on Whiteface Mtn., though the configuration of Bicknell's thrush habitat on the study site, combined with the requirements of point count sampling, constrained us to small sample sizes for some treatment types.
 In particular, the amount of existing gladed area on the mountain at elevations high enough to provide potential Bicknell's thrush habitat was small and allowed for only one point within this type.
 Similarly, we were able to sample only 3 points in the proposed glade and 4 points in the existing trail due to constraints of the habitat, geographical constraints related to our need to space the points more than 200 meters apart from one another, and the time required to reach these points, even when camping overnight on the mountain.
 Our primary concern, however, was to address the potential impacts of ski development within the proposed expansion area, or Tree Island Pod, and to establish a series of sample points within this area that can be compared to control areas on the mountain not open to development.

-One of the potential results of low sample sizes in any statistical analysis and an issue we raised subsequent to last year's field season is a low power to detect differences.
+One of the potential results of low sample sizes in any statistical analysis and an issue we raised subsequent to our first two field seasons is a low power to detect differences.
 Statistical power is defined as the ability to detect a statistical difference, if one is present.
 Our power was generally good for detecting differences in the total number, diversity, and evenness of Mtn.
 Birdwatch species observed.
 Our power was lower, however, for detecting individual species differences because the variability at the individual species level is much higher.
 Therefore, the conclusions drawn from these data must again be taken with some caution.
-Because we have sampled for 2 years, however, and because our primary interest is in the differences among the different types of trail and non-trail areas on the mountain, we were able to pool the data from 2004 and 2005 and therefore increase our statistical power to some degree.
+Because we have sampled for 3 years, however, and because our primary interest is in the differences among the different types of trail and non-trail areas on the mountain, we were able to average data from 2004, 2005, and 2006 and therefore likely yield more reliable estimates of abundance for each species.